jkuemerle/CodeMash2013/NSPredicates for fun and profit/readme.md

 ## NSPredicatesTalk

 	This is the code for most of the examples.
-It's a command line application and all of the important stuff is in the tests.
+It is a command line application and all of the important stuff is in the tests.

 ## NSPredicatesTalkCoreData